Dir: Darren Aronofsky

 I’m used to being the odd one out.
-I’m the guy who didn’t think BORAT was funny; I’m the one person on the planet who didn’t like THE DARK KNIGHT and, slightly more relevant to our current topic, I’m the guy who thought THE WRESTLER was just… okay.
 I don’t do it on purpose.
-I don’t set out to take down popular or successful movies, and just so we’re clear about this, every single time I sit down to watch a film I am willing it to be great.
-So it was with a rather heavy heart that I exited BLACK SWAN, knowing that I was, again, about to be the odd one out.
+I don’t set out to take down popular or successful movies and, so we’re clear about this, every single time I sit down to watch a film I am willing it to be great.
+So it was with a rather heavy heart that I exited Black Swan, knowing that I was, again, about to be the odd one out.

-The story focuses on Nina Sayers (Portman), a featured dancer with a New York based ballet company, who is elevated to the starring role in Swan Lake when long term principal dancer Beth (Ryder) is forced to retire.
-As Nina tries to embody the two sides of her role; the innocent White Swan and the seductress Black Swan, she begins to have disturbing visions, and to fear that new dancer Lily (Kunis) is plotting to steal her role.
+The story focuses on Nina Sayers (Portman), a featured dancer with a New York based ballet company, who is elevated to the starring role in Swan Lake when long term principal dancer Beth (Winona Ryder) is forced to retire.
+As Nina tries to embody the two sides of her role; the innocent White Swan and the seductress Black Swan, she begins to have disturbing visions, and to fear that new dancer Lily (Mila Kunis) is plotting to steal her role.

-I have only one thing - that I know of - in common with Darren Aronofsky; we both love Satoshi Kon’s anime psychological thriller PERFECT BLUE.
-Aronofsky has often spoken of his desire to remake that film in live action, and though it is not as marked as the trailer made it seem, that much better film is an obvious and heavy influence on BLACK SWAN.
-It is present in the central questions of the film; whether Nina’s demanding new role is driving her mad, whether she is in fact becoming that role and whether her rival Lily is real or a symptom of her psychosis.
-There are also several shots that echo PERFECT BLUE, most notably the first time we see Lily (or is it Nina’s reflection?), which is a direct visual quote of Kon’s film.
-That said, this isn’t the live action remake that Aronofsky has been pitching, rather it feels as though he’s taken PERFECT BLUE and Powell and Pressburger’s masterpiece THE RED SHOES, added a large dollop of melodrama, shoved them in a blender and hit frappe.
+I have only one thing - that I know of - in common with Darren Aronofsky; we both love Satoshi Kon’s anime psychological thriller Perfect Blue.
+Aronofsky has often spoken of his desire to remake that film in live action, and though it is not as marked as the trailer made it seem, that much better film is an obvious and heavy influence on Black Swan.
+It is present in the central questions of the film; whether Nina’s demanding new role is driving her mad, whether she is literally becoming that role and whether her rival Lily is real or a symptom of her psychosis.
+There are also several shots that echo Perfect Blue, most notably the first time we see Lily (or is it Nina’s reflection?), which is a direct visual quote of Kon’s film.
+That said, this isn’t the live action remake that Aronofsky has been pitching, rather it feels as though he’s taken Perfect Blue and Powell and Pressburger’s masterpiece The Red Shoes, added a large dollop of melodrama, shoved them in a blender and hit frappe.

-The big problem with BLACK SWAN is that the film that surrounds these beautiful visuals (and the exceptional, eclectic, cast) is shrill melodrama near its worst.
-The script can be so generic and on the nose, especially when dealing with near caricatures like Nina’s controlling mother (Hershey) and faded star Beth MacIntyre (Ryder, in a performance so overblown it’s comical).
+The big problem with Black Swan is that the film that surrounds these beautiful visuals (and the exceptional, eclectic, cast) is shrill melodrama near its worst.
+The script can be so generic and on the nose, especially when dealing with near caricatures like Nina’s controlling mother (Barbara Hershey) and faded star Beth MacIntyre (Ryder, in a performance so overblown it’s comical).
 Because the tone is so operatic at times I never managed to believe in the characters or the events in the story.
 Performance wise, scenery is chomped left right and centre.
-Few have so complete a meal as Winona Ryder, but Hershey and Cassell are almost equally guilty.
+Few have so complete a meal as Winona Ryder, but Hershey and Vincent Cassell are almost equally guilty.

-Ever since this film was first announced, fans have been drooling at the prospect of one scene… no, not the climactic performance of Swan Lake… the lesbian scene between Portman and Kunis.
-There is good news and bad if you’re going to BLACK SWAN for that moment.
-The bad news is, sorry boys, no nudity.
-On the other hand, the scene is rather fetching and it gets pretty hot and heavy.
-However, that’s no real compensation for its utter redundancy in the film.
+Ever since this film was first announced, fans have been drooling at the prospect of a much talked about lesbian scene between Portman and Kunis.
+There is good news and bad if you’re going to Black Swan for that moment.
+The scene is rather fetching and it gets pretty hot and heavy.
+However, that’s no compensation for its utter redundancy in the film.
 There’s no reason for it to be there aside from the fact that it’s titillating, it seems to me more like a publicity grab than an actual contribution to the film.